mohamedhamednour/E-commerce/README.md

-# firebase_Redux
+# ecommerce

-project using firebase and redux toolkit front-end and using Django api
+project using firebase and redux toolkit front-end and using fake  api store this is a url  https://fakestoreapi.com/products

 front end
 full auth firebase
+api axios and KY and fetch
 sign_in
 sign_up
 rest pasword by emal